Ashutosh00710/Ashutosh00710/README.md

 <img align="right" src="https://github.com/Ashutosh00710/Ashutosh00710/blob/master/Overview.gif"  width="500">

 _Hello there this is Ashutosh Dwivedi.
 A Full Stack Web Developer.
 You can see my work down below.
 I love to code in JavaScript (Currently an intermediate in JS 😅).
-I am a friendly guy you can connect to me on social media, I would love to have you in my life._
+I am a friendly guy you can connect with me on social media, I would love to have you in my life._

 <h3 align='center'><i>Social Media Handles</i></h3>
 <p align='center'>